New Year, New Habits: How to Actually Make Them Stick (Neuroscience Edition)

 Why this matters:

-Chronic stress keeps you in sympathetic dominance, flooding your system with cortisol that impairs hippocampal learning and prefrontal function.
-You need to strengthen parasympathetic tone—your vagal brake system.
+Chronic stress keeps you in sympathetic dominance, elevating cortisol and norepinephrine.
+This impairs hippocampal learning and prefrontal function—exactly what you need for habit formation.
+You need to strengthen parasympathetic activation.

 Target habit:

-5-10 minutes of heart rate variability (HRV) breathing or meditation daily.
+5-10 minutes of heart rate variability breathing or meditation daily.

 Cue-Routine-Reward:

-- Cue: Right after morning coffee (stacking onto established habit)
+- Cue: Right after morning coffee (stacking on existing habit)

-- Routine: 5 minutes of resonance frequency breathing (5 sec in / 5 sec out) or mindfulness meditation
+- Routine: 5 minutes of resonance frequency breathing (5 sec in / 5 sec out) or focused attention meditation

-- Reward: Immediate physiological calm, reduced morning anxiety
+- Reward: Immediate parasympathetic activation, reduced morning cortisol

 Why it works: